IF1007/gateway/README.md

 * Enhance the endpoints
 * Add other promising technologies like gRPC
 * Improve the auth logic to support database consumption
+* Address the other functionalaties pointed out by Richardson(2019)

 ## Contribution
 This module along with the MicroObs project helped the creation of the open source JS module [Prom-GraphQL](https://github.com/carloszimm/prom-graphql) that as long as we know it's the first GraphQL wrapper on the Prometheus REST API.